 Ensure that enough water is found in a tank to meet the needs of all inhabitants, though.
 Some hermit crabs like to wallow in water for up to half an hour.

-You may even notice that your hermit crabs splash around in the water, though most will remain static and fill their shells.
+You may even notice that your hermit crabs splash in the water, though most will remain static and fill their shells.
 This ensures that a hermit crab has a constant source of hydration and moisture.

 Hermit crabs rarely need to be encouraged to climb into the water.
-Ensure your hermit crab can get back out using a ramp or mesh net.
+Ensure your hermit crab can get out using a ramp or mesh net.

 Terrestrial hermit crabs can’t breathe underwater and only hold their breath for so long.